Is LPG Gas Toxic – Is LPG Gas Poisonous

 LPG (Propane) is not toxic to flora, fauna or soil organisms.

-LPG gas leak effects will not cause long term adverse effects in the environment and is not dangerous to the ozone layer.
+Unlike natural gas (methane), LPG is not a greenhouse gas and will not cause long term adverse effects to the environment or the ozone layer.

 LPG is not persistent, does not bio-accumulate and unlikely to cause long term adverse effects in the environment.